roop/roop.github.io/_posts/2015-07-17-loadview-vs-viewdidload.md

 you should set the `view` property, while if you override `viewDidLoad`, you should only read the `view` property, which should have been already set.

+(**Update:** Note that this post applies only when your view is a direct subclass of `UIViewController`.
+When you're inheriting from a subclass of `UIViewController`, like say `UITableViewController`, you should build up your view hierarchy in `viewDidLoad`.)

 ---
 [^1]: Thanks to breakpoints and disassembly features in Xcode and the